AustralianBioCommons/ables/resources.md

 ## Specialist expertise

-ABLeS projects are supported by the NCI, Pawsey and ABLeS specialists to install, develop, optimise and deploy tools and workflows on ABLeS projects.
+ABLeS projects are supported by NCI, Pawsey and ABLeS specialists to install, develop, optimise and deploy tools and workflows on ABLeS projects.
-If you are part of an ABLeS prject, and need help, please submit a request through the **[GoogleForm](https://docs.google.com/forms/d/e/1FAIpQLSfzHJajEKTnGuYWb1gLRR2nlUExLIRM7qSGy_hhbiCKB3KX2Q/viewform?usp=sf_link)**.
+If you are part of an ABLeS project, and need help, please submit a request through the **[GoogleForm](https://docs.google.com/forms/d/e/1FAIpQLSfzHJajEKTnGuYWb1gLRR2nlUExLIRM7qSGy_hhbiCKB3KX2Q/viewform?usp=sf_link)**.

 ## Computational resources at Pawsey